alexzucca90/EFTCAMB-mods/README.md

 - 07p1_Pure_EFT_std.f90                      -> in EFTCAMB/eftcamb/
 - params_EFT.ini                             -> in EFTCAMB/

 Also remember to provide two files for Omega(a)  and wDE(a) as said above.
+Please, make sure that the number of points in the files matches the numbet_of_points variable declared at the beginning of the file 04p9_interpolated_parametrizations_1D.f90.

 Then run
   - make clean